pearllpatell/Pearl_Patel_NBA_Portfolio/README.md

 # Pearl_Patel_NBA_Portfolio
-Portfolio using Python (pandas, numpy) to focus on statistics of the National Basketball Association.
+Portfolio using Python (pandas, numpy) and Tableau to focus on statistics of the National Basketball Association.